 Second, our study has implications about the benefits of different renewable energy policies.
-While we find that an immediate investment in large-scale solar with current technology would reduce welfare, if solar capacity costs drop to \$1.48, large-scale solar PV generation becomes welfare increasing when accounting for the benefit from offset CO2 emissions.
+While we find that an immediate investment in large-scale solar with current technology would reduce welfare, if solar capacity costs drop below \$1.52, large-scale solar PV generation becomes welfare increasing when accounting for the benefit from offset $CO_2$ emissions.